mAu888/flutter-music-charts/README.md

-# flutter-music-charts
+# last.fm music charts

-A small example project to try flutter for mobile development
+A small example project to try flutter for mobile development.